Grade 11 (2018–2019 school year)

 Project: Emma’s Bundles of Books and Joy

 For hospitalized children, books can transport them to happier, healthier places.
 Emma Meyer knows this.
-At the end of 3rd grade, she was diagnosed with brain cancer.
+At the end of 3rd grade, she was diagnosed with a rare white blood cell disease.
 Following a year of unimaginable treatment, the then 9-year-old girl, described as humble and unassuming, boldly began her journey to bring comfort to other young patients through books.
 She created Emma’s Bundles of Books and Joy which began at Riley Hospital for Children and has expanded into several Indiana hospitals, schools and shelters.

 Emma says of her project, “more than 12,000 books, 500 toys, 800 bookmarkers, 250 children’s gifts, and 20 blankets have been given to schools and hospitals since 2013.
 The expression on a child’s face of joy makes it all worth it in the end.”

 Emma organizes book drives and fundraisers to supply her organization with books and resources.
 She plans to use her Power of Children Award money to begin expanding her project nationwide and start providing multi-language books, audio books, and eBooks.

 Hometown: Bethesda, Maryland

 An estimated 300,000 children are kidnapped around the world each year and sold as sex slaves.
 This is the fate of approximately 46 children in America every day.
 Those stunning revelations spurred Summer Steinmiller into action.
 “I had learned in school that the 13th amendment, which formally abolished slavery in the United States, passed in 1865.
 Here we were, over 150 years later, and girls like me were being forced into sexual slavery via the Internet,” said Summer.